Certification for use of ocular diagnostic drugs 2

 Admission requirements

-1. Applicants must be authorized optometrists in Norway, based on at least 3-year University College qualification in optometry.
+1. Applicants must be authorized optometrists or has a optometrist license in the Nordic countries, based on at least 3-year University College qualification in optometry.
 If content from the course "Accreditation course - use of diagnostic drugs 1" (GKD1) was not included in applicant’s bachelor degree, they need to complete this course in addition.

 2. Foreign optometrists who applies for Norwegian authorization must submit a copy of their lisens to practise in Norway based on at least 3-year University College qualification in optometry.
 If content from the course "Accreditation course - use of diagnostic drugs 1" (GKD1) was not included in applicant’s bachelor degree, they need to complete this course in addition.